-What is the OIB?
+What is the BFI?

-The aim of the OIB is to take into consideration the international dimensions possible in education.
+The aim of the BFI is to take into consideration the international dimensions possible in education.
 The international option is offered to students who are bilingual and bicultural, who master both English and French, both orally and in written expression.

 The literature and history/geography examinations replace the normal ones of the standard baccalaureate and have a very high exam coefficient, giving a student who does well the possibility of obtaining a very high score at the baccalaureate exam.